Skydog is the alias of experimental director Ryan Uzilevsky

 participating in a vast multitude of creative projects.

-He now is now a guest lecturer and research collaborator at NYU
+When not traveling, he is a guest lecturer and research collaborator at NYU

 Tisch School of the Arts as well as UCLA's Design Media Arts.